-At Summit, we are proud to be a leader in reducing methane emissions.
-Through our participation in several mitigation programs, along with our comprehensive pipeline replacement program in Arkansas and Oklahoma, as of 2017, Summit achieved a methane emissions intensity of just 0.292 percent.
+At Summit, we are proud to be a leader in reducing methane emissions and have committed to maintain a methane intensity score of .5% or lower.
+Through our participation in several mitigation programs, along with our comprehensive pipeline replacement program in Arkansas and Oklahoma, as of 2018, Summit achieved a methane emissions intensity of just 0.228 percent.

 Our methane reduction initiatives include:

 Natural Gas STAR Methane Challenge: By participating in the voluntary U.S. Environmental Protection Agency’s Methane Challenge Program since 2016, we commit to transparently reporting our methane emissions and describing the systematic and comprehensive actions we are taking to reduce our methane emissions.
 Through this program, we make our system safer, reduce operational risk and increase efficiency.
 Beyond that, we also share information and best practices with our peers across the country to further enhance methane mitigation efforts industrywide.